 - Room temperature or warm is best.

-- Don’t drink water at the same time / during your meal.
+- Don’t drink too much water at the same time / during your meal.
 It prevents digestive juices which slows digestion.
+Keep it to a glass if needed.

 - Drink water 30 minutes before your meal or 2 hours after.

-- Include soups in your meals.
+- Include soups at the start of your meals.
 Bone broth is always a great option.

-- Eat plenty of salads as they have the higher content of water.
+- Eat plenty of salads as they have high content of water.

 - Proper hydration is key for health and energy, so try to increase your water intake together with electrolytes.